deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 ### 3a.
 Importing VRFConsumerBase
-Chainlink maintains a library of contracts that make consuming data from oracles easier.
-For Chainlink VRF, we use a contract called VRFConsumerBase, which needs to be imported and extended from.
+Chainlink maintains a contract library that simplifies oracle data consumption.
+We use VRFConsumerBase for Chainlink VRF, which need to be imported and expanded from.

 ```cpp
 pragma solidity 0.6.6;